Tooth remineralisation & demineralisation, saliva & pH

 To be and remain healthy, teeth need to be constantly bathed in saliva.
 When the mouth is dry, teeth may/will suffer, due to the resulting increase in cavity-causing bacteria.4 This also applies to dry mouth caused by taking certain medications and even by breathing through your mouth in your sleep.
 Radiation treatment (so-called radiotherapy) to the general area of the mouth can also seriously damage the functioning of the salivary glands.
 Dental x-rays8 may cause dry mouth as well, so may stress5.
 Tobacco smoking or chewing also seems to inhibit saliva and is a risk factor for gingivitis and subsequent root-surface caries.

 While dentists apparently recommend chewing sugarless gum to prevent dry mouth, I have yet to see one such product that does not contain toxic Aspartame6 (not to mention other chemicals).
-(A site visitor commented that "the cinnamon-flavored Trident... is the only Trident without aspartame ... [but] still full of chemicals."
+A site visitor commented that "the cinnamon-flavored Trident... is the only Trident without aspartame ... [but] still full of chemicals."
 I would suggest however, if you do use chewing gum to go for one exclusively sweetened with xylitol.
 Or use the outstanding saliva stimulator Mastic gum (resin): healthy chewing gum alternative which has many additional medical benefits.

 Dental health prerequisite number 6: